- Correctly identify and use adverbs

 - He undoubtedly did it (undoubtedly modifies the verb phrase did it, indicating certainty)

 Adverbs can also modify noun phrases, prepositional phrases, or entire clauses or sentences, as in the following examples.
-Once again the adverbs are in bold, while the words they modify are in italics.

 - I bought only the fruit (only modifies the noun phrase the fruit)